Sean-Moriarty/AZ-Lottery-Android/README.md

 # AZ-Lottery-Android
 Android version of the AZ Lottery number generator.
+Written in C#, built using Xamarin.